 Kojo is a sub-adult male, or black back.
-He lives in a bachelor group with his older brother, Kwame.
-Although he is two years younger than Kwame, Kojo is catching up to his brother in size.
+He lives in a bachelor troop.
 He is one of the Zoo’s most playful gorillas and often demonstrates a mix of adult and juvenile behaviors.
 Kojo was born at the Smithsonian’s National Zoo in November 2001.

-Based on recommendations from the Gorilla Species Survival Plan (SSP), the zoo manages one mixed-sex gorilla troop, and one bachelor troop.
-The two groups alternate indoor and outdoor space, depending on the time of day and the weather.
+Based on recommendations from the Gorilla Species Survival Plan, the zoo manages one mixed-sex gorilla troop and one bachelor troop.
+The two troops alternate indoor and outdoor space, depending on the time of day and the weather.